This page provides general tips for setting up your artwork to print at the Resource Centre.

 If you design your artwork at home, bring it to the Resource Centre as a JPEG or PDF file in case we don’t have the program or fonts that you have used.
 It is also a good idea to bring a version in the file type you designed it in (e.g. a Publisher, Photoshop or Word file) so that you can make changes to it here if you want to (and if we have the right program for you).
 There’s a list of the main software we have available on our computers and internet page.

-All of our machines leave at least 6mm blank at the edges of the page.
+If you are printing on our copyprinters, there will be around 8mm blank around the edges of the page.
 Bear this in mind when designing your artwork – if it doesn’t have a margin, the edges could end up getting chopped off when you print it!
-You should leave a margin of a least 6mm on everything.